 What is the most durable type of carpet?

-When choosing the most durable carpet for your home, there are some things that you look at which help you arrive at the best choice.
+When choosing the most durable carpet for your home, there are some things that you look at that help you arrive at the best choice.
 Some of the quality indicators for carpets include the following:

 - Pile fiber density.
 With great quality carpet feeling the backing once you run your hands through the fibers won’t be easy.